 The above is a sample of the typical modules we offer but is not intended to be construed and/or relied upon as a definitive list of the modules that will be available in any given year.
 Modules (including methods of assessment) may change or be updated, or modules may be cancelled, over the duration of the course due to a number of reasons such as curriculum developments or staffing changes.
 Please refer to the module catalogue

 All candidates are considered on an individual basis and we accept a broad range of qualifications.
 The entrance requirements below apply to 2023 entry.

 1 or 2:1 (or international equivalent) in a degree in psychology conferring Graduate Basis for Chartership with the BPS.

-Candidates with a 2:2 (or international equivalent) may be considered if they have a postgraduate degree at masters level or higher OR meet specific contextual admissions indicators.
+Candidates with a 2:2 (or international equivalent) may be considered if they EITHER have a postgraduate degree at masters level or higher OR meet specific contextual admissions indicators.

 Due to NHS funding arrangements, the programme is not in a position to offer places to non-Home applicants without a work permit.

 Any offer of a place on the programme is contingent on satisfactory health and criminal records checks.

 Candidates whose first language is not English will be required to have a recognised English language qualification achieved no more than two years prior to admission: